norskeld/nrsk.dev/src/content/articles/managing_multiple_database_schemas_with_gorm.md

 	// Create a new user in the auth schema user := User{Name: "John"}
-	db.Scopes(AuthScope()).Create(&user)
+	db.Create(&user)

 	// Create a new order associated with the user in the app schema order := Order{Name: "Order 1", UserID: user.ID}
-	db.Scopes(AppScope()).Create(&order)
+	db.Create(&order)

 	// Fetch all users from the auth schema var authUsers []User
-	db.Scopes(AuthScope()).Find(&authUsers)
+	db.Find(&authUsers)
 	fmt.Println("Auth Users:", authUsers)

 	// Fetch all orders from the app schema var appOrders []Order
-	db.Scopes(AppScope()).Find(&appOrders)
+	db.Find(&appOrders)
 	fmt.Println("App Orders:", appOrders)

 	// Fetch all orders from the app schema with the associated user var appOrdersWithUser []Order
-	db.Scopes(AppScope()).Preload(clause.Associations).Find(&appOrdersWithUser)
+	db.Preload(clause.Associations).Find(&appOrdersWithUser)
 	fmt.Println("App Orders with User:", appOrdersWithUser) }

 ```

 We begin by creating our models, such as the user and order models.
-We then define scope functions to enhance the reusability of database queries.
-In this example, we utilize these scopes as schema queries.
-We then establish a database connection and ensure our database includes these schemas, creating them if necessary. clause.Associations is used to specify associations to be preloaded or eager-loaded when querying the database.
+We establish a database connection and ensure our database includes these schemas, creating them if necessary. clause.Associations are used to specify associations to be preloaded or eager-loaded when querying the database.
 It allows you to load related associations in a single query to minimize the number of database round-trips and improve performance.

 That's it!
 Thank you for reading this blog, and stay tuned for future posts.